Glaucoma | Mate pēhinga karu

 The 45 + 5 eye examination

-Glaucoma NZ(external link) recommends the 45 + 5 glaucoma eye examination.
+Glaucoma NZ(external link) recommends the 45 + 5 glaucoma eye examination if you don’t have any risk factors for glaucoma.

-• From the age of 45 years, have an eye check examination – even if you haven’t had any eye problems.
+• From the 45 years of age, have an eye check examination with an eye health professional – even if you haven’t had any eye problems.

 • If the examination shows any signs of glaucoma, your eye specialist will advise you on a course of treatment.